 The exhilaration of motorcycle touring in the Dolomites is much higher than any other popular biking destination.
 The ragged Dolomites mountains harbour many of the most iconic mountain passes and scenic roads in Europe.
 These include the famous Sella Ronda as well as Valparola and Giau.
 Additionally, Falzarego and Passo di Costalunga are good choices too.
 If your aim is ticking the boxes, a ride up the legendary Stelvio pass might appeal to you.

 One of the most popular day trip options is the visit to the highest museum in the Alps.
-Marmolada dates from the First Great War and is also often referred to as the front line of the Dolomites.
+Marmolada dates from the First Great War and is often referred to as the Dolomites’ front line.
 The museum is located on the highest peak in the Dolomites.
 In fact, it can be reached only with a cable car.

 Tuscany is famed for its outstanding beauty.
 It is also a region that keeps giving and never seems to disappoint.
 It has so much to offer that one visit somehow doesn’t do it justice.